Code-Institute-Submissions/MSP-6/README.md

 - __Experience Page__

   - The body of this page provides details of the employment history of Courtney Marshall
-  - The roles are first presented as closed according text so to not overwhelm the User with information.
+  - The roles are first presented as closed according text so to not overwhelm the User with information
   - Each block will initially show the "Title" = Company Name and the Role Name
   - Once selected the according text will expand to show the company logo to the left of the page, with a hyper link to the company's webpage, this link will open in a new tab.
-Next to this image will be a list of responsibilities undertaken during the contract.
+Next to this image will be a list of responsibilities undertaken during the contract
   - Clicking on the "Title" again will close the accordion text
   - All content can also be found on the LinkedIn page for Courtney Marshall